-Activity 1: Provide general food assistance to targeted food-insecure refugees
+Activity 1: Provide general food assistance to targeted food-insecure refugees in camps near Tindouf

-50. WFP will continue to supply refugees with a diversified food basket of nine basic foods, including several types of cereal and at least two types of pulse when possible, delivered through monthly distributions of general food assistance.
-Other humanitarian organizations such as Oxfam and the CRE will provide fresh fruit and vegetables, while WFP increases its focus on resilience to increase access to fresh food.
-The food basket has been revised in

-- response to the need to respond more effectively to malnutrition and anaemia and will meet the main micronutrient requirements of beneficiaries. - 51.
+- 48. WFP will continue to supply a diversified food basket of nine basic foods to targeted households in the camps, including several types of cereal and at least two types of pulse when possible, delivered through monthly distributions of general food assistance.
+Other humanitarian organizations such as Oxfam and the CRE will provide fresh fruit and vegetables, while WFP increases its focus on building resilience to increase access to fresh food.
+The food basket has been revised in response to the need to respond more effectively to malnutrition and anaemia and will meet the main micronutrient requirements of beneficiaries. - 49.
 General food assistance will be designed and delivered in accordance with WFP's commitments to protecting vulnerable people, demonstrating accountability to affected populations and promoting gender equality, with regular and inclusive consultations with affected people and the provision of information and safely accessible mechanisms for registering complaints and feedback.
 Staff, cooperating partners and contractors will be trained in the principles of protection from sexual exploitation and abuse.
 General food assistance will be based on gender and age analyses informed by community-based targeting.
 Clear nutrition messages will be shared through gender-responsive awareness raising campaigns on television and social media platforms.